christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 4.2.
 Judaism\
 Part 3: The Bosphoran Connection\
 5\.
 Rome Was Located On the Bosphorus River in Crimea\
 5.1\.
-Julius Caesar aka Asander of Bosphorus\
+Julius Caesar aka Asander, King of Bosphorus\
 5.1.2\.
 Julius Caesar was a Title\
-5.2 Dragon Bloodline Descendants\
+5.2.
+Dragon Bloodline Descendants\
-5.2.1 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator\
+5.2.1.
+Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator\
 5.2.2.
 Aliases and Avatars of the Bloodline\
 5.2.3.
-Amyntas Nikator aka Amyntas of Galatia\
+Amyntas Nikator aka Amyntas, King of Galatia\
 5.2.4.
-King Izates\
+Izates II, King of Adiabene\
 5.2.5.
 Tiberius Julius Sauromates II\
 5.3\.
 Numismatic Proof\
 Part 4: From Imperial Cult to Christianity\